GREAT BARRINGTON -- After the closing of Lenox’s much-loved Fin, the options for sushi in South County have narrowed.

 It’s not unusual for an American-Japanese restaurant to have an enormous menu to give neophytes a safe ordering place while lovers of sushi and other more particular corners of the ethnic cuisine exploit the cache of raw fish.

-But Shiro follows up a sushi and sashimi menu of favorites and basics with a full hibachi bar, and still leaves room for specialties like noodle or rice bowls. in addition to a round of entree fare like various permutations of teriyaki meat and tempura.
+But Shiro follows up a sushi and sashimi menu of favorites and basics with a full hibachi bar, and still leaves room for specialties like noodle or rice bowls.

 The layout of the restaurant, itself, seems to encourage a choose-your-own-adventure approach.
 As you enter, the small bar area on the left offers one place to sit for dinner or otherwise hang out.
 Forward lie twin hibachi bars on the left and on the right, each in an "L" shape, with room to sit and watch the chef prepare your sizzling dinner.